smilhey/cabinet.nvim/README.md

 Returns `true` if the buffer is moved successfully; otherwise, `false`.

-#### `M.get_drawer_manager()`

-Get the current drawer manager instance.

-Returns the current drawer manager instance, allowing external modules or scripts to access and interact with the Cabinet drawer manager directly.

 ### User Events:

 The plugin emits the following user events that you can listen for and respond to in your Neovim configuration: